aleshaleksey/fansys23/08-spell-list.md

 |Limitation|Destination must not be aligned with elemental "earth"|-1
 |Save|CHA|

-**Description**: The caster, or one target entity within its reach, blinks instantly to a point it can see, within a distance of its local walk speed or 30ft (whichever is greater).
+**Description**: The caster, or one target entity within its reach, blinks instantly to a point it can see, within a distance of its local walk speed or 60ft (whichever is greater).
 An unwilling target may negate the spell with a successful CHA save.

 **Limitation**: The location the target can blink to must be:
 - In line of sight of the caster.
 - Not hermetically isolated from the caster.
-- Not aligned with "earth"
+- Not aligned with "earth" (NB: Ordinary ground is not considered earth aligned under normal circumstances)
+- If an unwilling target is moved to a point which requires a movement modality different to the it is currently using to move (eg ground to 30ft up in the air, or onto the surface of a lake), or a point where it would suffer damage or be subject to a condition (eg into a fire if it is not immune to fire, into a cloud of gas that causes paralysis if it is not immune to it) has advantage on the save.
+- An unwilling target CAN never be moved more than 30ft by this spell.

-**Upcast**: For every extra MP, the caster may either:
+**Upcast**: For every extra MP dice above 2 MP dice, the caster may either:
 - Reduce the casting time to  1 Secondary action.
 - Extend the blink distance by 30ft.